marcusjoshm/PIMS/README.md

-# PIMS
+# PRIMS
-A "Personal Information Management System" for organizing my life
+A "Personal Resource and Information Management System" for organizing my life

 ## Overview
-PIMS (Personal Information Management System) is designed to help organize personal inventory, such as kitchen supplies, clothes, and electronics, with specific locations for easy retrieval.
+PRIMS (Personal Resource and Information Management System) is designed to help organize personal inventory, such as kitchen supplies, clothes, and electronics, with specific locations for easy retrieval.

 ## Features Implemented
 - Basic Flask application setup